Screen time anxieties: Changing the conversation around kids and tech

-The children’s Internet
+The Children’s Internet

 I will talk virtually at a conference held in Seoul, South Korea advertised as an international conference on media literacy.
 The conference is held by the community media foundation in South Korea.My presentation reflects on a recent publication called Manifesto for a better children’s Internet.
 This is a conceptual provocation is designed to help us think about what we might want from the Internet for our young people and what would be the key principles involved in designing a better space for young people and children to engage online.
+A video of my talk can be found here.

 It’s not a problem of impact!!
 Schooling to live in today’s world